-LATCH anchor point labels 2nd row bench seat (if so equipped)
+LATCH anchor point label (3rd row bench seat)

 - Attach LATCH system compatible child restraints only at the locations shown.
-If a child restraint is not secured properly. vour child could be seriously injured or killed in an accident. - The LATCH system anchors are designed to withstand only those loads imposed by correctly fitted child restraints.
+If a child restraint is not secured properly, your child could be seriously injured or killed in an accident. - The LATCH system anchors are designed to withstand only those loads imposed by correctly fitted child restraints.
 Under no circumstance are they to be used for adult seat belts or harnesses.